Tag Archives: Danny Elfman

 There’s some rather good acting–Emily Blunt’s way too classy for this one (the film feels less British than the original, which shouldn’t be possible).
 Geraldine Chaplin is good in what should have been the film’s most important role, but wasn’t.

 Every change the screenwriters make from the original is awful.
-The awful cinematography is pedestrian–from Shelly Johnson; Danny Elfman phones in the score.
+The cinematography’s at best pedestrian–from Shelly Johnson; Danny Elfman phones in the score.
 But the real disappointment is Johnston.
 His direction has absolutely no personality, just like the film.

 CREDITS